Astro render context

 .glob()

 can’t take variables or strings that interpolate them, as they aren’t statically analyzable.
-(See the troubleshooting guide for a workaround.)
+(See the imports guide for a workaround.)
 This is because Astro.glob()

 is a wrapper of Vite’s import.meta.glob()